 Enough for today

 Maybe you never heard about them, and there are more, e.g. DISC Personality Profiling.
-But most are based on the same concepts.
+But most are based on similar concepts and goals.
 All those models are not looking to evaluate skills, they are useful for knowing behaviors and evaluating preferences.

 These personality tests are tools available to help.
 You could give them a try, even as a game.
 What do you think about them?
 Have you ever used this personality test in your work?
 Please, share your experiences.